-Marketing effectiveness
+Brand portfolio management

+We carefully review all opportunities to add further distribution partner brands to our local portfolios, to offer a complementary and profitable brand portfolio which covers all relevant product categories and price segments.

+We engage with our trade partners to ensure that the ABG portfolio addresses their respective category objectives and act as a category management partner and value generator.

+New brands

+We perform ongoing detailed reviews of market tendencies and we make innovations by developing and launching new brands.
+New product development and innovations are strategic priorities for ABG.

+ABG drives value by boldly acquiring foothold-businesses in key markets.
+In 2019 ABG has continued the growth strategy by acquiring Amberbev International - international distributor of beverages, Interbaltija Arka operator of premium wine retails shops in Latvia and Mountain Spirits

+Brand building

-2019 has been a year for further development of our core brands, including the launch of Riga Black Balsam® Esspresso, Cosmopolitian Diva® Passion Fruit Fusion, Moskovskaya® Pink Vodka and Cross Keys Gin® Black Currant.
+What we do What we do Deliver Marketing effectiveness Deliver Quality impr Generate 2019 has been a year for further development of our core brands, including the launch of Riga Black Balsam® Esspresso, Cosmopolitian Diva® Passion Fruit Fusion, Moskovskaya® Pink Vodka and Cross Keys Gin® Black Currant.
+Achieve We constantly aim to and seek to improve improved liquids.
 We build awareness of our brands by differentiated digital marketing, as well as developing innovative point of sale activation materials and continuously enhancing packaging.

-We tactically build local capabilities to activate brand experiences in all channels during key shopper purchase and consumer consumption occasions.

-Group buying power

-The Group reorganized purchasing department functions and responsibilities with a strong focus on acquiring raw materials under competitive terms - price, quality and stock levels.

-ABG has developed a procurement process in order to ensure the efficient use of resources and to minimize suppliers and financial risks that ABG could face.

-Procurement process is governed by respective procedure, which sets out key procurement principles, competences, processes, procurement committee and information exchange during the procurement process within ABG

-Capacity

-The Group has over 10m dal (decalitre) of bottling capacity at its two bottling sites located in Latvia and facilities in Russia, Estonia and Mexico.
+Generate Our goal is to always information of the pro principles to procure We tactically build local capabilities to activate brand experiences in all channels during key shopper purchase and consumer consumption occasions. and internal standard assessment of genera which is placed on th provided to consume and the protection of Achieve Group buying power Generate The Group reorganized purchasing department functions and responsibilities with a strong focus on acquiring raw materials under competitive terms - price, quality and stock levels.
+Achieve Cost reduction The Group strives to r improvement of prod ABG has developed a procurement process in order to ensure the efficient use of resources and to minimize suppliers and financial risks that ABG could face. the LEAN project that efficiency.
+Procurement process is governed by respective procedure, which sets out key procurement principles, competences, processes, procurement committee and information exchange during the procurement process In addition, we work o or reallocating resour all Group back-office projects, as well as lo within ABG We have ensured tend supply chain across a revisions, our tenderin Achieve Capacity companies accumula purchases to provide competitive market.
+Generate The Group has over 10m dal (decalitre) of bottling capacity at its two bottling sites located in Latvia and facilities in Russia, Estonia and Mexico.
 At the moment, total capacity utilization of 40% gives us a strong platform for future growth without significant investments.

-Quality improvement
+In 2019 our focus for investments was on production facilities in Latvia to automate product recording and quality control processes, automate palletization in warehouse, improve the production of carbonated drinks, increase labelling capacity in Perm, Russia, and other investments to increase production efficiency and our competitiveness.

+for future growth without significant investments.

+mprovement
-We constantly aim to ensure that product quality is of the highest standard and seek to improve at every opportunity, whether this is new packaging or improved liquids.

-Our goal is to always provide our customers clear and transparent information of the products we put on the market.
-We closely follow principles to procure that our products' trade dress conforms to regulations and internal standards.
-The labelling review process includes the assessment of general labelling information and any additional information which is placed on the label of the product in terms of the information provided to consumers as to definition, description, presentation, labelling and the protection of geographical indications of our products.
+aim to ensure that product quality is of the highest standard prove at every opportunity, whether this is new packaging or always provide our customers clear and transparent the products we put on the market.
+We closely follow rocure that our products' trade dress conforms to regulations andards.
+The labelling review process includes the general labelling information and any additional information I on the label of the product in terms of the information nsumers as to definition, description, presentation, labelling tion of geographical indications of our products.